Sunday, 30 July 2017

 In Icy Bay, we stopped at a place which according to our chart is 100+ metres deep, and dropped our shrimp pot there.
 As bait, we use Friskies Mariner’s Catch (i.e. cat food) which has produced excellent results, our record so far being 51 shrimps in a single pot.

-When we lifted the pot the next morning, after a restless night due to drift ice from Tiger Glacier banging on the sides of the boat, there were 21 gigantic shrimps (the biggest 20 cm!) which we had for lunch with garlic and sweet chilli sauce.
+When we lifted the pot the following morning, after a restless night due to drift ice from Tiger Glacier banging on the sides of the boat, there were 21 gigantic shrimps (the biggest 20 cm!) which we had for lunch with garlic and sweet chilli sauce.

 Before arriving at our next destination, Seven Fathom Hole, we again dropped our shrimp pot into 100 metres of water.
 But when we lifted the pot the following day, there was not a single shrimp inside but instead two Tanner Crabs.